gemrb/gemrb.github.io/GUIScript/functions/SetGlobal.md

 **Prototype:** GemRB.SetGlobal (VariableName, Context, Value)

-**Description:** Sets a gamescript variable to the specificed numeric value.
+**Description:** Sets a gamescript variable to the specified numeric value.

 **Parameters:**
   * VariableName - name of the variable